-- Canada/Quebec Pension Plan (C/QPP), excluding benefits for dependent children,

-- · Workers' Compensation, and

-- Disability income from other sources.
+- Canada/Quebec Pension Plan (C/QPP), excluding benefits for dependent children, - Workers' Compensation, and - Disability income from other sources. - The Quebec Parental Insurance Plan.
+For the purpose of this provision, all payments under the Quebec Parental Insurance Plan will be treated in the same manner as disability or retirement income.